Best Colorado LPN Programs - 2020

 | 2013||387||94.83%||58,575|| 84.63%|

-The 5 CBN Approved LPN Programs in Colorado for 2020
+Following are the 5 Best LPN Programs in Colorado for 2020

 Colorado Mesa University (CMU) is known for offering quality nurse training in the state of Colorado.
 It takes pride in its top-notch faculty and beautiful campus spread across 86 acres of land in the center of Grand Junction.
 Located between high-desert canyons and mountains, the university offers excellent outdoor recreation and scenery to students.